RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 DM: My folks wound up as refugees because my father was the attorney general of the Kingdom of Buganda in the 1962 arrangement where we had a federal government.
 He was the attorney general and senior advisor to Kabaka Mutesa who also became the President of Uganda.
-In fact, matters came to head in 1966 but things had been brewing since 1964.
+In fact, matters came to a halt in 1966 but things had been brewing since 1964.
 The tension started through the issues of referendums on the lost counties.
-But there were other issues around the funding of states.
+However, there were other issues around the funding of states.
 And a lot of that entailed legal arguments in court.
-At that time, the attorney general of Uganda was Godfrey Lukongwa Binaisa, and he told me before he died that many of the issues that would have brought matters to the head sooner were resolved by the two attorney generals sitting at lunch at Speke hotel, they knew each other very well.
+At that time, the attorney general of Uganda was Godfrey Lukongwa Binaisa, and he told me before he died that many of the issues that would have brought matters to the head sooner were resolved by the two attorney generals sitting at lunch at Speke Hotel, they knew each other very well.
 They did a lot to diffuse most of the legal issues that were playing out in the courts.
-That was when they were still politica issues.
+That was when they were still political issues.
 When they became military issues, there was a violent overthrow of the 1962 constitution.
-That violent overthrow occurred when my father had gone to England where upto that time, the last court of Appeal for Uganda was the British Counsel.
-My father had gone to represent Buganda in a British Counsel appeal in matters relating to funding and etcetera.
-Then he was also involved in preparing for Sir Edawrd Mutesa’s political asylum in the UK.
+That violent overthrow occurred when my father had gone to England where up to that time, the last court of Appeal for Uganda was the British Counsel.
+My father had gone to represent Buganda in a British Counsel appeal in matters relating to funding etcetera.
+Then he was also involved in preparing for Sir Edward Mutesa’s political asylum in the UK.
 My mother who was here had her father killed in the 1966 events but also started getting threats and was being followed.
 She’s written about this in detail in her book It’s a pity she’s not a boy.
 The end result is that she too had to go to exile.
 By that time, they had my sister Lydia who was born in April 1966 and these events occurred in May 1966.
-So, I suspect as a result of boredom, having a lot of time on their hands in the UK, I was produced.
+So, I suspect as a result of boredom, and having a lot of time on their hands in the UK, I was produced.

 RK: Daudi, I guess it would be important to ask you to share some experiences.
 Your dad passed away when you came back to Uganda during one of the most difficult times.
 You’ve written about this before; the trials and tribulations of your mother trying to get medical attention for him, do you want to talk about that?

 DM: Very briefly.
-It’s an interesting saga that I learnt about from my mother.
+It’s an interesting saga that I learned about from my mother.
 From about 1975, my father started ailing.
 He started having problems they couldn’t quite understand.
-Doctors came to the view that they needed to examine and find out what was wrong with him and those days, being referred abroad for further treatment required foreign exchange which you had to apply and get permission to get.
+Doctors came to the view that they needed to examine and find out what was wrong with him and in those days, being referred abroad for further treatment required foreign exchange which you had to apply and get permission to get.
 You couldn’t just convert your shillings into foreign exchange.
-And to get that, you required to get the doctor’s referral and other paperwork.
+To get that, you are required to get the doctor’s referral and other paperwork.
 My mother had to run around collecting all this paperwork in order to be able to convert some of this money so that my father could get treatment in the UK or somewhere else they could get the treatment.
 My mother was able to get the paperwork but was not able to see the Minister of Finance for a long time.
 Eventually, the secretary told her when he would be in.
 When he got the papers, he just tore them up and threw them in the bin.
 He didn’t even ask her, he just threw them in the bin.
-My mother couldn’t say anything other than “thank you”.
+My mother couldn’t say anything other than “Thank you”.
 That was a military regime and the minister was Gen Moses Ali.
 My father could not travel.
 They had to open him up.
 It’s called the laparotomy.
 They opened him up to see what was wrong.
 They found out that he had pancreatic cancer which had extended quite extensively through his abdomen and various organs.
 He was really weak by then and he could not even recover from anaesthesia.
 He died on the 10th October 1976.

 From that, I gave the lesson to the people who are in government offices.
 That column appears in my book, The Politics of Common Sense.
 But I think that anybody who knows me knows that that was a seminal moment in our lives.
 My father at the time was 51, I am 51 this month.
 And I consider him young.

 I was 6 at the time.
 I was very young and my last born is now 10.
 And I consider her very young.
 It also taught me a lot.
 The time around which my father died.
 I thought when my father died that the world would come to an end.
 Literally, everybody that I knew was at home.
 There was a lot of crying.
 It looked like the world would come to an end.
 When we drove out to go to the funeral in Namirembe Cathedral, I remember seeing lots of people walking around town as we were crossing from Mbuya to Namirembe.
-And I asked my mother why all these people were moving about and my mother said, they were going about their business. and I asked her; don’t they know that daddy died?”
+And I asked my mother why all these people were moving about and my mother said, they were going about their business. and I asked her; don’t they know that Daddy died?”